nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

     - [medium.com: Getting Started With Kubernetes Operators (Ansible Based) — Part 2](https://medium.com/velotio-perspectives/getting-started-with-kubernetes-operators-ansible-based-part-2-472eb0d453b7)
     - [velotio.com: Getting Started With Kubernetes Operators (Golang Based) - Part 3](https://www.velotio.com/engineering-blog/getting-started-with-kubernetes-operators-golang-based-part-3)
 - [IngressMonitorController (Deprecated)](https://github.com/stakater/IngressMonitorController) A Kubernetes controller to watch ingresses and create liveness alerts for your apps/microservices in UptimeRobot, StatusCake, Pingdom, etc.
-- [RBAC Manager 🌟](https://github.com/FairwindsOps/rbac-manager) A Kubernetes operator that simplifies the management of Role Bindings and Service Accounts.
+- [==FairwindsOps/rbac-manager: RBAC Manager== 🌟](https://github.com/FairwindsOps/rbac-manager) A Kubernetes operator that simplifies the management of Role Bindings and Service Accounts.
 RBAC Manager is designed to simplify authorization in Kubernetes.
 This is an operator that supports declarative configuration for RBAC with new custom resources.
 Instead of managing role bindings or service accounts directly, you can specify a desired state and RBAC Manager will make the necessary changes to achieve that state.
 - [KubePlus - Kubernetes Operator to deliver Helm charts as-a-service 🌟](https://github.com/cloud-ark/kubeplus)
 - [kubernetes.io: Writing a Controller for Pod Labels](https://kubernetes.io/blog/2021/06/21/writing-a-controller-for-pod-labels/)
 - [kubermatic.com: Why Implementing Kubernetes Operators Is a Good Idea! 🌟](https://www.kubermatic.com/blog/why-implementing-kubernetes-operators-is-a-good-idea/)